-In neutron-induced compound nuclear processes, parity violating (PV) effects as large as $10^{-2}$–$10^{-1}$ have been observed in $p$-wave resonances near $s$-wave tails, representing enhancements of up to six orders of magnitude compared to PV effects in nucleon-nucleon interactions~\cite{Alfimenkov1983,Masuda1989,Yuan1991,Shimizu1993,Mitchell2001}.
+In neutron-induced compound nuclear processes, parity-violating (PV) effects as large as $10^{-2}$–$10^{-1}$ have been observed in $p$-wave resonances near $s$-wave tails, representing enhancements of up to six orders of magnitude compared to PV effects in nucleon-nucleon interactions~\cite{Alfimenkov1983,Masuda1989,Yuan1991,Shimizu1993,Mitchell2001}.
 This enhancement can be interpreted as a statistical amplification of many small contributions, arising from the large number of degrees of freedom in compound nuclei~\cite{Bunakov1982,Bunakov1983,Gudkov1992,Bowman2014,Sushkov1982}.
 A similar mechanism is expected to enhance TRIV effects as well~\cite{Bunakov1982,Gudkov1992,Bowman2014}.
-A quantitative connection between TRIV and PV cross sections is established via a spin-dependent factor $\kappa(J)$, which depends on the spin of the compound nucleus and on the partial neutron widths of $p$-wave resonances~\cite{Bunakov1983,Gudkov1990}.
+A quantitative connection between TRIV and PV cross sections is established through a spin-dependent factor $\kappa(J)$, which depends on the compound-nuclear spin and the partial neutron widths of $p$-wave resonances~\cite{Bunakov1983,Gudkov1990}.
 The TRIV and PV cross sections, $\Delta \sigma_{\not{T}\not{P}}$ and $\Delta \sigma_{\not{P}}$, are related by

 where $W_T$ and $W$ denote the TRIV and PV matrix elements of the nucleon-nucleon interaction, respectively~\cite{Bunakov1982}.
 For a compound nuclear spin $J = I + 1/2$, the value of $\kappa(J)$ is given by~\cite{Gudkov2018}